psychelzh/Struct_EF/README.md

 # Scope

-The repository contains scripts for the analyses used in the paper?"
-A cognitive neurogenetic approach to uncovering the structure of executive functions"?by Feng et al. Herein, we proposed a novel cognitive neurogenetic approach that integrates genetic, neural, and behavioral data to examine the structure of EFs.
+The repository contains scripts for the analyses used in the paper "A cognitive neurogenetic approach to uncovering the structure of executive functions" by Feng et al. Herein, we proposed a novel cognitive neurogenetic approach that integrates genetic, neural, and behavioral data to examine the structure of EFs.
 The scripts in this repository can be used to study the structure of other complex traits at behavioral (latent variable models), neural (brain functional connectivity) and genetic levels.
 If you have questions or trouble with the scripts, feel free to contact me: fengjunjiao54@163.com

-# Sample data
+## Sample data

 We provided sample data just to help run the functions, these are not real data.

-# Software requirements
+## Software requirements

 Matlab version 2021
 R version 4.1.2

-# Instructions for use (script description)
+## Instructions for use (script description)

 For the analysis done in the paper, the scripts should be run in the following order: